Loss of Habitat

 According to Wikipedia, China’s population growth nearly doubled from 540 million in 1949 to 969 million in 1979.
 The 1 child per family rule slowed growth, though China has the highest population in the world at more than 1.42 billion.
 China has now stopped the 1 child policy, allowing a 2 child rule; it can be expected the population is set to to grow at a faster rate once more.
 Habitat loss and nature degradation by ‘human activities and development’ are the principal threats to biodiversity in China according to the WWF.

-See Also: Speech on Water Pollution
+See Also: Speech on Protect Wildlife

 The WWF report states that China accounts for ‘one-sixth’ of the global ecological footprint, placing the nation ahead of all other countries.
 Although China’s per capita footprint is lower than the global average, the country nation is already consuming more than double its, ‘biocapacity’, causing, ‘significant impact on the environment, including, forest degradation, drought, soil erosion, water shortages, increasing carbon dioxide and biodiversity loss’.
 Since 1970, China’s terrestrial vertebrates have declined by half, while the nation’s Ecological Footprint has more than doubled, reveals WWF’s Living Planet Report China, 2015.